2026 Asian Beach Games

 Originally scheduled to be held from 28 November to 6 December 2020, on 10 August 2020, the Olympic Council of Asia announced that due to the COVID-19 pandemic, the Games would be postponed to 2–10 April 2021.
 But on 31 December, the OCA announced another postponement, with the new dates of the Games to be announced later "by consultation between the stakeholders".
-On 18 May 2025, the OCA announced that the Sixth Asian Beach Games will now take place from April 22 to 30, 2026.
+On 18 May 2025, the OCA announced that the sixth Asian Beach Games would take place from 22 to 30 April 2026.
 The event marks the return of the Asian Beach Games after 10-year hiatus since the 2016 edition in Da Nang, Vietnam.

 Development and preparation

 Medals

 The design for the Games' medals was unveiled on June 17, 2020.
 The inspiration for the design concept comes from an ancient Chinese poem "The bright moon rises above the sea, bringing us all together at this very moment".

 The front of the medal is a circle symbolising the brilliance of the sun and the moon; within the circle is the emblem of the Games and the image of the Tianya rock formation representing the history and culture of Sanya, decorated the rest of the medal and depicts the natural scenery of Sanya – the sweeping bays, waves and beaches.
 The back of the medal features the Olympic Council of Asia logo, highlighted by the dragon, falcon and shining sun, and the side of the medal is engraved with the phrase "Welcome to Tianya Haijiao" in English.